rayfin-ucsd/CSE151AGroupProject/README.md

 Overall, our findings provide valuable insights for policymakers and researchers interested in forecasting government revenue collections, and our proposed model enhancements offer promising avenues for future research and refinement.

+## 1st Model Evaluation (Milestone 4):

+Our initial model used linear regression and tried to predict the net collections amount.
+However, the high MSE and MAE values show that, despite its simplicity, the model falls short of our predictive accuracy goals.
+There are significant errors in both training and testing which suggest a large amount of underfitting.
+The main issue stems from a regression model for a dataset that seems to be much better suited for classification.
+We could do this by changing net collection amounts into predefined classes (e.g., $1000-$10000, $10001-$50000, $50000+) and then trying to classify those categories.
+Our other labels seemd to be fine, but we could go back into feature engineering/EDA to look deeper at net collections amount.
+A neural networks or other classification model, could significantly improve our prediction accuracy.
+This model would not only align with the quantifiable nature of our data but also allows us to use more complex model types

 <a target="_blank" href="https://colab.research.google.com/github/rayfin-ucsd/CSE151AGroupProject/blob/main/milestone_3.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>